Kolkir/mlcpp/polynomial_regression/README.md

     ```
 11. **Making predictions**

-    Here are examples how we can use our function for creating different regression models, and make predictions.
+    Here are examples how function for creating different regression models can be used and how  to make predictions.
     ``` cpp
     // straight line
     auto line_model = make_regression_model(data_x, data_y, 2);